retrocomputacion/retrobbs/readme.md

 ---
 # 5.1 The intro/login sequence
-Once a connection with a client is established and a supported version of *Retroterm* is detected, the client will enter into split screen mode and display the `splash.art` bitmap file found in the `bbsfiles` subdirectory.
+Once a connection with a client is established and a supported version of *Retroterm* is detected, the client will enter into split screen mode and display the `splash.art` bitmap file found in the `bbsfiles` path preset.
 The user will then be asked if he wants to log in or continue as a guest.

-After a successful login or directly after choosing guest access, the supported files in the subdirectory `bbsfiles/intro` will be shown/played in alphabetical order.
+After a successful login or directly after choosing guest access, the supported files in the subdirectory `[bbsfiles]/intro` will be shown/played in alphabetical order.

 ---
 # 5.2 SID SongLength